michael-collins/feeling-responsive/collections/_assignments/project-1.md

    * You can use Photoshop, [PureRef](https://www.pureref.com/) or [Mural.co](https://www.mural.co/)
    * Submit as a `png` or `jpg`
 3. **Work intent:** Describe what you will be doing
-   * Include name, date, chosen project model, and project format
+   * Include name, date, and project format
-   * Short one sentence description of what you intend to make.
+   * Write a few sentences to describe what you intend to make.
    * Upload this in an MS Word `doc` format

 #### Week 2: Production begins